 Dracaena ombet, though not as popular as D. cinnabari of Socotran island and D. draco of Canary Islands, is also important for the local community.
 Apart from the resin of this plant, the fibre extracted from the leaves is also used to make ropes and threads.
 Its trunks were also used for making beehives.

 Moringa peregrina is a deciduous trees with pendulous branches.
 Fruit is a 30 cm long capsule.
 Oil obtained from its pods is being used by local people for cooking or for burning.
 In other countries, extraction from the pods is being used in perfumery, and to treat ailments of stomach, leprosy, pustules on the face and for the relief of itching.

 Cissus quadrangularis is a perennial climber with succulent quadrangular stem and 3-lobed serrate leaves.
 Livestock browse the new leaves and growing shoots when hungry but the attractive berries, which look so tempting and succulent, are not edible.
 In Oman, the plant was allowed to grow up and over the roofs of houses and animal shelters in order to have a firm matting cover above the grass thatching.

 Pandanus odoratissimus is a large shrub with sword-like leaves.
 Trunks and branches often with stilt (aerial) roots.
 Leaves thick, toothed, more than a meter long.
 It is cultivated in many parts of southwestern region, mainly in the premises of houses.
 The inflorescence is very aromatic and is being sold in the market.
-In other countries, where it is cultivated commercially, oil obtained from its male flowers.
+In other countries, where it is cultivated commercially, oil is obtained from male flowers.